 Gary Barlow

-According to reports, the singer (as well as bandmates Howard Donald and Mark Owen and band manager Jonathan Wild) invested tens of millions into two ‘music industry investment schemes’.
+According to reports, the singer (as well as bandmates Howard Donald and Mark Owen and band manager Jonathan Wild) invested £66 million into the 'Icebreaker' scheme, which was designed to generate tax relief by appearing to invest in the music industry.

 What he did wrong: